enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/transactionals.md

 }
 ```

-After the model has been created you need to create new "Transactional Email"-template for this model.
-Start up the site, go to the Email-section -> Transactionals -> Emails and create a new Transactional Email.
-Click on the "Design email"-button and follow the steps, make sure to choose `Forgot Password` as Data Model for the template.
+After the model has been created you need to create new a "Transactional Email"-template for this model.
+Startup the site, go to the Email-section -> Transactionals -> Emails and create a new Transactional Email.
+Click on the "Design Email"-button and follow the steps, make sure to choose `Forgot Password` as Data Model for the template.
 Edit the email and save the changes.

 Then we need to trigger a sending of the email, this is done using the `INewsletterStudioService`.
-Just inject this into the controller, component or background job that needs to trigger transactional email.
+Just inject this into the controller, component, or background job that needs to trigger transactional email.

 ```csharp
 [Route("SendTransactional/{action}/{id?}")]